 Here are some tips for purchasing tickets from the TKTS booths.
 First off, check the site for each locations hours, since they differ.
 Matinees are usually performed only on Wednesdays, Thursdays, Saturdays and Sundays.

 Second, plan on getting in line at your ticket booth location of choice approximately one hour before the booth opens.
 Yes, you heard me, one hour in advance.
 If the booth opens at 10 AM, I’d aim to get in line by 9 AM for best ticket choices.
 Bring a book, your phone (with a portable charger!) or a friend to entertain you while you wait.
 This ensures that you get the best selection of shows to choose from.

 All of the shows with tickets available for purchase that day are listed on the monitor located near the TKTS booth.
 You can also download the TKTS mobile app to see the current show listings.
 Ticket availability changes daily.
 Just because you saw tickets available for a show yesterday does not mean that they will be available at the booth today.
-Keep in mind that you will not find tickets available at the TKTS booth for shows like Hamilton, the Lion King or Aladdin, among others.
+Keep in mind that you will not find tickets available at the TKTS booth for shows like Hamilton, Frozen, or Mean Girls among others.

 It is recommended that you have at least 5 different show selections ready.
 Depending on your place in line, you may sadly watch your first, second or even third choices disappear from the screen as they sell out.
 If you have your heart set on seeing a specific show that is listed, be prepared to sit separately from your party.
 Often times, the more popular shows that have tickets at the TKTS booth only have single seat availability.